SIMON K GOODWIN

 Project Overview

-Progressive was introducing life insurance as an offering and the Level20 team (a subsidiary of Progressive) was tasked with bringing it to market quickly, testing ideas and gathering learnings.
-At the time of this project, they had released a basic MVP design to begin collecting data.
+Progressive wanted to validate including life insurance as an offering, and the Level20 team (an incubator of Progressive) was tasked with rapid prototyping, testing ideas and gathering learnings to find out if it was viable.
+At the time of me coming on to the project, they had released an MVP approach to begin collecting data.

 CHALLENGE